-The key to restoring your breathing to normal is being able to calm down your nervous system.
+The key to restoring your breathing to normal can calm down your nervous system.

-During high emotions, the sympathetic nervous system produces a “fight or flight” response, as explained above.
+The sympathetic nervous system produces a “fight or flight” response during high emotions, as explained above.
 It is trying to protect you from danger (although there is no danger there.)
 It is the sympathetic nervous system that causes your breathing to change.
 It may also speed up and cause rapid shallow breathing.

 You hyperventilate.
 You are still breathing.
 Your breath has just changed rapidly, and it feels uncomfortable, but you are still breathing.

 Having difficulty breathing is one of the most frightening symptoms of panic attacks.
-The critical thing to understand is that this response is due to you getting a fear response in situations where you do not need.
+The critical thing to understand is that this response is due to you getting a fear response in situations where you do not need it.
 Your nervous system has become over sensitised.